 DOCUMENTS FROM THE PHILIPPINES

 Before I came to Belgium in the summer last year, I had my Philippines documents legalized and officially translated at the Belgium Embassy in the Philippines.
 The embassy is in Manila and I lived 3 hours from there so I had to take several trips for this.
 These are the documents that I had to prepare.
 Also you must have your documents notarized with red ribbon at the Department of Foreign Affairs before the embassy will legalize them.
 For translations, the embassy has a list of official translators with their contact information.
-They embassy itself does not offer translation so the translators are independent.
+The embassy itself does not offer translation so the translators are independent.
 You can talk to them directly as to how it can be done and what the fees are.
 After it had been translated, you have to return to the embassy to get the translation legalized too.
+I know it’s a lot of back and forth but it’s the only way.

 - Birth Certificate (authenticated red ribbon, legalized and translated)